nuxeo/FunkLoad/README.txt

 * A good benching test should not be too long so you can bench faster using a short cycle duration.

-* The cycle duration should be long enought (~5 times the test duration).
+* The cycle duration should be long enough (~5 times the test duration).
+  XXX : And what is the "test duration" ?
+Define here.

 * A benching test must have the same number of page and in the same order.